SSouhardya/l-test/README.md

 # Code repository for `The $\ell$-test: leveraging sparsity in the Gaussian linear model for improved inference' by Sengupta and Janson (2024).
 This repository contains source codes for implementing the $\ell$-test-based procedures and for reproducing the figures from the paper.
-These procedures are alternatives to the traditional $t$-based inference procedures in the Gaussian linear model, having exactly the same guarantees showing significant power gains when the coefficient vector is not too dense.
+These procedures are alternatives to the traditional $t$-based inference methods in the Gaussian linear model, having exactly the same guarantees and showing significant power gains when the coefficient vector is not too dense.
 In fact, our alternative to the $t$-test, which we call the $\ell$-test achieves power close to the one-sided $t$-test for sparse coefficient vectors without any knowledge about the true sign of the alternative coefficient.
 Check out our paper at [http://arxiv.org/abs/2406.18390](http://arxiv.org/abs/2406.18390) for more details.